Tech diving

 Technical divers often need planned stops during ascent to allow nitrogen to leave the body safely and to prevent decompression sickness (diving sickness).

-• Specialized gas mixtures: Divers may use gases other than standard air, such as nitrox or trimix, to reduce narcosis at depth or increase bottom time.
+• Specialized gas mixtures: Divers can use gases other than standaoxygen, such as nitrox or trimix, to reduce narcosis at depth or increase bottom time.

 • Extensive equipment: Technical divers use a variety of complex equipment, including multiple gas cylinders, rebreathers, dedicated dive computers and regulators, and specialized streamlined equipment, all for safety and to handle different gases.